-Under a worst-case scenario, we need to find or save an extra 1,000 million litres of water each year for the next 50 years to meet the needs of the Geelong, Golden Plains, Bellarine and Surf Coast system.
+Under a worst-case scenario, we need to find or save an extra 1,000 million litres of water each year for the next 50 years to meet the needs of residential and business customers, the environment and Traditional Owners of the Geelong.
 This equates to an extra 50,000 million litres of water per year by 2070.